Using pre-clinic telephone consultations to reduce clinic waiting times

 Contacting patients before their appointment not only provided the opportunity to identify those patients who may not need to attend, but also allowed detailed discussions of the patient’s history of care and their upcoming appointment.
 As a result, the ‘did not attend’ (DNA) rates remained low, as staff could alleviate any fears and anxieties patients may have had prior to coming to the hospital.

 These pre-clinic telephone consultations also decreased the time patients spent in hospital, and allowed a quicker transition to the diagnostic facilities in the clinic.
 Additionally, staff highlighted that it provided a useful way to ‘check in’ on a mostly elderly and vulnerable population group, as well as provide them with additional support.
+Staff also reported that a key strength of new process was the ability to establish relationships over the phone with patients.
+The clinic serves patients as far away as the Isle of Arran.
+Communicating regularly with patients ensured that those worried about delayed treatment, or experiencing more severe symptoms, felt their concerns were being treated seriously, and were reassured by the team’s communication.

 “The pandemic has changed everything about the way we work.
 But for many, in an elderly and vulnerable population, it has increased their isolation within the community and they may be even more vulnerable as a result” - NHS Ayrshire and Arran team member.